guosyjlu/DS-Agent/README.md

 # DS-Agent

-This is the official implementation of our work "DS-Agent: Automated Data Science by Empowering Large Language Models with Case-Based Reasoning". [[arXiv Version]](https://arxiv.org/abs/2402.17453) [[Download Benchmark(Google Drive)]](https://drive.google.com/file/d/1xUd1nvCsMLfe-mv9NBBHOAtuYnSMgBGx/view?usp=sharing)
+This is the official implementation of our work "DS-Agent: Automated Data Science by Empowering Large Language Models with Case-Based Reasoning".

 ![overview.png](figures/overview.png)

 ## Benchmark and Dataset

 We select 30 representative data science tasks covering three data modalities and two fundamental ML task types.
-Please download the datasets and corresponding configuration files via [[Google Drive]](https://drive.google.com/file/d/1xUd1nvCsMLfe-mv9NBBHOAtuYnSMgBGx/view?usp=sharing)  here and unzip them to the directory of "development/benchmarks".
-Besides, we collect the human insight cases from Kaggle in development/data.zip.
-Please unzip it, too.
+We will open-source these datasets after publication.

 ![overview.png](figures/task.png)